Agosto/iotcore-raspbian-demo/README.md

 ```bash
 sudo /etc/init.d/iotcoredemo start
 ```
+Debug logs are located in `/var/log/iotcoredemo`.

+At this point you should be able to see the device in the Android test app.
+See below for more details.

 ### Blinkt!
 Optionally you can attached a Blinkt!
 LED strip to your Raspberry Pi 3 and receive visual feedback.